bourguet/operator_precedence_parsing/README.md

 - Fix bugs and clean up the parsers.

-- Implement recursive precedence parsers (precedence climbing, Pratt) in order to get a better feel about how they are related to the one currently implemented.
-I've the impression -- but not yet backed up by such an experiment -- that they are "just" replacing an explicit stack with the call stack of the implementation language.
-That probably makes them well suited to be integrated with a recursive descent parser for the rest of the language if needed, included the possibility of switching back to recursive descend for sub-expressions.
+- Implement recursive precedence parsers (precedence climbing, Pratt -- like Andy Chu you may consider those two as equivalent) in order to get a better feel about how they are related to the one currently implemented.
+I had the mistaken impression that they were "just" replacing an explicit stack with the call stack of the implementation language.
+That's probably not the case.
+Look at `recursive_operator_precedence.py` to see the difference.
+Pratt and operator climbing are really top down techniques (they call semantic actions as soon as possible, they don't delay the call until the whole handle is seen).
+My current view -- still to be confirmed -- is that they are to LL parsing and recursive descent what operator precedence is to LR and shift-reduce: they use a precedence relationship to simplify the grammar description at the cost of producing a skeleton parse tree instead of a full parse tree (they don't show unit rule application).
+That cost is small: unit rule are more noise than anything else in the context of expressions and are absent of most if not all related AST.
+That's probably what makes them well suited to be integrated with a recursive descent parser for the rest of the language.

 - Maybe implementation of other historical description of precedence based algorithms if they seem to offer an interest.